Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Tree indexed Markov processes

-In a first step, we recall some definitions about discrete trees.
-In a second step, we introduce continuous time and finally, in a third step, we give the definition of the Galton-Watson tree in continuous time.
-For all this section, we refer mainly to \cite{duquesnelegall,harris,lambert}.
+In a first step we recall some definitions about discrete trees.
+In a second step, we introduce continuous time and finally, in a third step, we give the definition of the Galton--Watson tree in continuous time.
+For all this section, we refer mainly to~\cite{duquesnelegall,harris,lambert}.